microsoft/trident/docs/Reference/Host-Configuration/API-Reference/AdditionalFile.md

 ### `content` (optional)

 The contents of the script.
-Conflicts with path.
+Conflicts with `source`.

 | Characteristic | Value    |
 | -------------- | -------- |